AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-serving-api-ref/c-configuration-and-administration/r-server-configuration-files/r-supervisorregistry.md

 When editing this XML file, be sure you maintain valid XML syntax, otherwise the Image Server may fail to start.

 Restart Image Serving after editing this file to ensure that your changes take effect.
 Only the element/attribute values highlighted below are supported for modification.
-Edit all other contents of this file only when advised by Scene7 Technical Support.
+Edit all other contents of this file only when advised by Dynamic Media technical support.

 ```
 <supervisor>